Welcome to Meerkat Class

-Our teacher is Mrs Lyons email@example.com and our teaching assistants are Mrs Birkbeck and Mrs Gasson.
+Our teacher is Miss Biggin firstname.lastname@example.org, our school direct student is Mrs Vidgen and our teaching assistants are Mrs Gunn and Mrs Williams.

-Welcome to Year 1!
-We hope you have had a restful holiday and are ready to start the new term.
+Welcome back!
+We hope you have had a great Summer holiday and are ready to start the new term!

-In Maths we will be recapping on what we have learnt in Reception and then moving onto making sure we are secure with all our numbers to 100 (the reading, writing and spelling of these) and being able to perform simple calculations using our numbers 1-20.
-We shall also be looking at shape too, looking at describing and comparing the common properties of simple 2D and 3D shapes.
+In Maths we will be recapping on what we have learnt in reception and then moving onto making sure we are secure with all our numbers to 50, understanding the value of the numbers and what this means.
+We will use this knowledge to solve simple addition and subtraction calculations with the support of practical manipulatives.
+We shall also be looking at shape, describing and comparing the common properties of simple 2D and 3D shapes.

 Weekly Learning Letters